 If we think of Bertram as a regular teenager (or in his early twenties), then we could argue that he's just like a lot of other young guys: he wants to fit in with his friends, he's not ready to be tied down to just one girl, and he's looking for a little adventure away from home.
 In other words, he's in the process of growing up and he wants to live his own life, but the older generation is always telling him what to do.
 (The king is his legal guardian, which is why he can make Bertram marry Helen.
 Also, he's the king, so we guess he can do whatever he wants.)

 Did we also mention that Bertram is always being compared to his dead father?
 Check out what Bertram's mom says when he leaves home for the first time:

-Be thou blest, Bertram, and succeed thy father
+Be thou blessed, Bertram, and succeed thy father

 Contend for empire in thee, and thy goodness